lunen-jm/lunenSite/_readme2.txt

     * Use docs for R, and then once that is figured out, try to make a new docs folder for other programming languages.
 May need to edit a lot of the docs stuff / copy it so everything that says "docs" says "R" instead, and vice versa
     * Showcase will be for projects and executables
     * Blog will be some fun reports I eventually try

+* In progress of creating .md documents and transferring everything over.
+If something doesn't work rn, its due to partials referencing parts of docs that has changed now!